 Today I want to tell you a story.
 Well, really I want to tell you two stories… one my own and another God’s.
-Today I will will spend some time on my own and then I hope tomorrow you will check back in for the best part, God’s Story.
-My prayer is that both of these stories will help us see ourselves and where we are in a new or different way so that we can truly enjoy all that the Lord has for us.
+Today I will will spend some time on my own and then I hope tomorrow you will check back in for the best part, God’s Story and how it transforms my own.
+My prayer is that both of these stories will help us see ourselves and where we are in a new or different way so that we can truly walk in all that the Lord has for us.
 So let’s start here…

 Once upon a time… because all good stories begin with “once upon a time”.
 Right?